-18.6 NEGLECT - Using the Neglect Identification and Management Tool (NIMT)
+10.4.1 Using the Neglect Identification and Management Tool (NIMT)

 In order to assist professionals identify and respond to neglect, West Sussex Safeguarding Children Board have adopted the Neglect identification & Management Tool (NIMT).
-Our school is committed to using this tool to assess concerns and identify support for those children at risk of neglect.
-As a Governing Body we will monitor use of this tool whenever assessing children who may be at risk of neglect.
+Our school are committed to using this tool to assess concerns and identify support for those children at risk of neglect.
 Access to the NIMT tool can be found here